 The Forrester four-tier engagement platform makes delivery its own tier

-Kinvey provides a mobile development platform that directly aligns with the Forrester 4-Tier Architecture and addresses all the requirements of the Client, Delivery, and Aggregation tiers.
+Kinvey provides a mobile development platform as a Backend as a Service cloud that directly aligns with the Forrester 4-Tier Architecture and addresses all the requirements of the Client, Delivery, and Aggregation tiers.

 Key requirements for a mobile development platform